This information describes how you can you can make healthy food and exercise choices.

 |18.4 or lower||Underweight|

 |30 or higher||Obese|

-For example, if you are 65 inches (5 feet, 5 inches) tall and you weigh 168 pounds, then your BMI is 28.
-This means you are considered overweight.
+For example, if you’re 5 feet, 5 inches tall and you weigh 168 pounds, then your BMI is 28.
+This means you’re considered overweight.
 Your goal should be to achieve a BMI that puts you in the normal range.